xpertopensourcegh/harness-core-ui/src/modules/70-pipeline/components/AbstractSteps/readme.md

 - Step Type
 - default values
 - isHarnessSpecific - Is this specific for harness? check with PM to get this value
+- \_hasDelegateSelectionVisible: In constructor set the value to true if the step support delegate selector in advanced view

 #### Edit View